 After the container started, it may take a few minutes until the database is ready.
 The first time a page is loaded, this also takes additional time because all images must be thumbnailed.
-Therefore, if you stop the running container with instead of re-running the supplied Docker image, it is recommended to restart the just created container with:
+Therefore, if you stop the running container with docker stop demo-shop-i18n_polymorphic instead of re-running the supplied Docker image, it is recommended to restart the just created container with: